-Objective: Critical and quick thinking registered pharmacy technician with 4 years of experience in filling prescriptions, processing insurance claims, and providing unparalleled customer service in a fast-paced retail pharmacy.
+Critical and quick-thinking registered pharmacy technician with 4 years of experience in filling prescriptions, processing insurance claims, and providing unparalleled customer service in a fast-paced retail pharmacy.
 Seeking a position at Shield’s Health where I can grow in the healthcare industry through pharmacology best practices, inventory management improvements, and increasing customer retention rates.

-When perfecting your resume, it's crucial to set yourself apart from the competition.
-As a pharmacy technician, you are responsible for more than just filling prescriptions.
-Every pharmacy role will involve some of the same tasks, but there will also be tasks unique to that particular position.
-You’ll want to do your best to show action and achievement when discussing your job experience, keeping in mind that it should be relevant and tailored to the specific responsibilities listed in the job description ad.
+When checking your resume, it’s crucial to set yourself apart from the competition.
+As a pharmacy technician, you’re responsible for more than just filling prescriptions.
+Do your best to show action and achievement when discussing your experience.
+Remember, it should be relevant and tailored to the specific responsibilities listed in the job description ad.

 One of the best ways you can demonstrate your impact at previous jobs is by sharing data and stats.
 Metrics put weight behind your words.
 While words are easy enough to dismiss, numbers provide credibility and make employers pay attention.
 Knowing what you should quantify isn’t always easy, but think about the following:

 - Speed and accuracy: Your work as a pharmacy tech requires you to be quick; however, it can be detrimental to you, the company, and your customers if you sacrifice quality.
-Can you demonstrate through numbers your ability to work quickly but effectively and efficiently?
+Can you demonstrate your ability to work quickly, effectively, and efficiently through numbers?

 - Customer retention: As we said earlier, your job is more than filling prescriptions.
 Customer service is a large part of what you do, and if customers are dwindling, the company is relying on you to rebuild trust and retain those customers.
 Perhaps you can showcase your ability to win customers and keep them long-term.

-- Output: Depending on the size of the pharmacies you’ve for in the past, how much you fulfill in one day will differ.
-Discussing this with an estimated number of customers assisted per day or orders fulfilled may be something of relevance to the job for which you’re applying.
+- Output: Depending on the size of the pharmacies you’ve worked for in the past, how much you fulfill in one day will differ.
+Discussing this with an estimated number of customers assisted per day or orders fulfilled may be relevant to the job you’re applying for.

 Can you find the above three quantifiers in the job description bullet points below?

-We’ve hinted at this throughout this guide, and we really can’t stress it enough.
+We’ve hinted at this and can’t stress it enough.
 Every pharmacy has different roles and responsibilities, and the best way to get shortlisted for an interview is to tailor your resume for every job application.
-Customizing your resumes to fit the job description helps prove you are the right candidate.
+Customizing your resume to fit the job description helps prove you’re the right candidate.

-Tailoring your resume doesn't mean having to recreate it every time.
-Rather, tailoring your resume involves replacing and adding details according to the job's roles.
+Tailoring your resume doesn’t mean having to recreate it every time.
+Instead, it involves replacing and adding details according to the job’s roles.
 Career experts recommend adjusting a few sections to suit the job description.

-If you include a summary or objective statement, you should ensure you specifically discuss the most important skills and the company itself.
+If you include a summary or objective statement, specifically discuss the most important skills and the company itself.
 Your skills section should also reflect the skills prioritized in the job description.
-Lastly, if the job description ad states that the pharmacy needs someone who can manage the inventory or lead a tech team, consider how you might demonstrate similar experience in your work history section.
+Lastly, if the job ad states that the pharmacy needs someone to manage the inventory or lead a tech team, consider how you might demonstrate similar experience in your work history section.

-Let’s dive a bit deeper and briefly explore how you can adjust several types of pharmacy technician resumes to the role you want:
+Let’s explore how to adjust several pharmacy tech resumes to the role you want:

 Pharmacy technician resume